zhongerting/WarpX2511-xjtu/Docs/source/install/hpc/dane.rst

 Use the following commands to download the WarpX source code.
 Note that these commands and the shell scripts all assume the bash shell.
+This downloads WarpX into the workspace directory, which is recommended.
+WarpX can be downloaded elsewhere if that doesn't work with your directory structure, but note that the commands shown below refer to WarpX in the workspace directory.

 .. code-block:: bash

    git clone https://github.com/BLAST-WarpX/warpx.git /usr/workspace/${USER}/dane/src/warpx

-We use system software modules, add environment hints and further dependencies via the file ``$HOME/dane_warpx.profile``.
+The system software modules, environment hints, and further dependencies are setup via the file ``$HOME/dane_warpx.profile`` which is copied from the WarpX source.
-Create it now:
+Set it up now:

 .. code-block:: bash